danforthcenter/plantcv-tutorial-template/.github/PULL_REQUEST_TEMPLATE.md

 **Describe your changes**
 A clear and concise description of what changes are made by this pull request.
-What was the previous functionality (if relevant) and what can we do now with these changes.

 **Type of update**
 Is this a:
-* Bug fix
+* Workflow update
-* New feature or feature enhancement
-* Update to documentation
+* Update to documentation (markdown/code comments)
 * Work in progress

 **Associated issues**
 Reference associated issue numbers.
 Does this pull request close any issues?

 **Additional context**
-Add any other context about the problem here.
+Add any other context here.

 **For the reviewer**
-- [ ]
+- [ ] Assign yourself a reviewer
-- [ ] Test passes (ci-tests.yml enabled)
+- [ ] Test passes (if no test run, enable `.github/workflows/ci-tests.yml`)
-- [ ] Code reviewed
+- [ ] Changes reviewed
+- [ ] Workflow/Documentation updates made to both `index.ipynb` and `index-Colab.ipynb`
 - [ ] PR approved
 - [ ] Merge PR
 - [ ] PR Binder environment built
+- [ ] If PR author is a new contributor, add to plantcv with a comment like [this](https://github.com/danforthcenter/plantcv/pull/1737#issuecomment-3084551747)